IJSComplexMatter/cddm/doc/quickstart.rst

 * **subtracted** : `norm = NORM_SUBTRACTED` (`norm = 2`), supported methods: `'corr'` and `'fft'`.
 Here we compensate for baseline error and for the linear error introduced by the not-known-in-advance background data.
 This requires one to track the delay-dependent sum of the data, which further slows down the computation
 * **subtracted and compensated** : `norm = NORM_COMPENSATED | NORM_SUBTRACTED` (`norm = 3`), which does both the *subtracted* and *compensated* normalizations. `'diff'` method supported only in cross-analysis and not in auto-analysis.

+NORM_COMPENSATED data is better for low lag times, while NORM_BASELINE has less noise and a more stable baseline at larger lag times.
+To improve the correlation data you can do a weighted sum of both data as shown in the example below:

+.. plot:: examples/plots/plot_cross_correlate_weighted.py

+    Demonstrates how to perform weighted sum of norm = 2 and norm = 3 data.
+First, norm 3 data is taken as a first estimator, data is denoised and weights are calculated and a weighted sum of norm 3 and norm 2 data is performed.

+The above example shows how the weighted normalization is performed internally when called with appropriate flags in the :func:`normalize` and :func:`normalize_multi` functions.
 There are four weighted normalization modes, that are supported only for methods: `'corr'` and `'fft'`.
 These are:

 * **baseline weighted** : `norm = NORM_WEIGHTED` (`norm = 4`).
 Performs weighted average of *compensated* and *baseline* normalized data.
 The weighting factor is to promote large delay data from *baseline* data and short delay from *compensated* data.
 * **compensating weighted** : `norm = NORM_COMPENSATED | NORM_WEIGHTED` (`norm = 5`).
 Performs weighted average of *compensated* and *baseline* normalized data.
 The weighting factor is based on statistical estimators.
 This is an experimental implementation.
 The computational method to obtain the statistical estimator might change in future versions.
+Currently, this works well for binning = 0 or binning = 2, and not for binning = 1.
 * **subtracted and baseline weighted** : `norm = NORM_SUBTRACTED | NORM_WEIGHTED` (`norm = 6`) Performs weighted average of *subtracted and compensated* and *subtracted* normalized data.
 The weighting factor is to promote large delay data from *subtracted* data and short delay from *subtracted and compensating weighted* data.
 * **subtracted and compensating weighted** : `norm = NORM_SUBTRACTED | NORM_COMPENSATED | NORM_WEIGHTED` (`norm = 7`).
 Performs weighted average of *compensated* and *baseline* normalized data.
 The weighting factor is based on statistical estimators.
 This is an experimental implementation.
 The computational method to obtain the statistical estimator might change in future versions.
+Currently, this works well for binning = 0 or binning = 2, and not for binning = 1.

 .. note ::

    norm 7 and norm 5 are considered experimental.
 The computational method to obtain the statistical estimator for weighting functions might change in future versions.
+Currently, this norm modes work well for binning = 0 or binning = 2, and not for binning = 1.

 .. doctest::